What is VAT on Real Estate Services in Dubai?

-Real estate is generally considered to be property consisting of land and buildings, and includes:
+Real estate in Dubai, UAE is generally considered to be property consisting of land and buildings, and includes:

 1) Any area of land over which rights or interests or services can be created,